 To begin, download a preflight profile and save it to your computer.
 Depending on your browser settings, you might need to right click on the link to save the file to your computer as a *.kfp (or*.xml) file.
-The Graduate School has created the two below:
+The Graduate School has created the four below:

 - Graduate School Images will show you which images have a resolution below 300ppi.

 - Graduate School Color Pages will show you which pages are in color.

 First, you need to open the preflight tool.
 In Adobe Acrobat® XI Pro, the preflight tool is located in the “Print Production” section of the “Tools.”

 The first time, you will need to import the profile created by the Graduate School.
 Press the options button, and select “Import Preflight Profile….”

 Find the *.kfp file where you saved it on your computer and click the “Open” button.
 Note that if you saved the file as an XML file, you will need to select “All Types” in the “Files of Type” drop down menu.

 Highlight the profile, and click on the “Analyze” button.
 In this example, we’re checking the resolution of images in our document.

 When the profile is complete, the results tab will show the total number of errors, and a list of where they are.
 Note that the pixel size and resolution of the image is listed – the image highlighted in blue is 176 ppi, which is significantly below our requirements for 300 ppi images.
 Double click on any item to see it in the PDF file.